TotallyInformation/node-red-contrib-uibuilder/docs/front-end-builds.md

 > "an opinionated web dev build tool that serves your code via native ES Module imports during development and bundles it with Rollup for production."

 While Vite was written by the author of VueJS, it is certainly not only for Vue projects.
 Out of the box, it supports REACT, JSX as well as various CSS pre-processors and templates.
-It uses Rollup under the skin.
+It uses ESBuild under the skin.

 It uses native browser ES imports to make everything fast.